heroku/heroku-kong/README.md

 > curl localhost:8001
 ```

-### Authenticated Admin API
+#### Authenticated Admin API
-From the Heroku console, you may bootstrap an authenticated, rate-limited, proxy to the Admin API.
+Using Kong itself, you may expose an authenticated, rate-limited, proxy to the Admin API.

 ### Demo: [API Rate Limiting](https://getkong.org/plugins/rate-limiting/)